rudderlabs/rudderstack-docs/destinations/google-analytics-4.md

 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.
 {% endhint %}

-Once you have confirmed that the platform supports sending events to GA4, please perform the steps below:
+Once you have confirmed that the platform supports sending events to Google Analytics 4, please perform the steps below:

-* Choose a source to which you would like to add GA4 as a destination.
+* Choose a source to which you would like to add Google Analytics 4 as a destination.

 {% hint style="info" %}
 Please follow our [Adding a Source and Destination](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) guide to add a source in RudderStack.